1995 Brickyard 400: Pole qualifying

-Defending champion Gordon won the pole position on Thursday August 3 with a track record speed of 172.536 mph.
+Defending race winner Jeff Gordon won the pole position on Thursday August 3 with a stock car track record speed of 172.536 mph.
 A hot day saw most speeds down, and Gordon was the only driver to break the existing track record.
 Bobby Hamilton put the fans on their feet when he put the popular Petty #43 Pontiac car on the outside of the front row with a run of 172.222 mph.
+Others that made the field included Sterling Marlin, Bill Elliott, Dale Earnhardt and Mark Martin.

+The first day of qualifying was scheduled to lock-in starting positions 1st–20th.
+Darrell Waltrip (170.380 mph) qualified 20th, the last car locked-in.
+Robert Pressley was 21st, the first car that missed out on speed.
+Others that failed to make the top twenty were Ricky Rudd, Rusty Wallace, Geoff Bodine, and Dale Jarrett.
+A. J. Foyt ranked 47th out of 48 cars.

 Second round qualifying

+The second round of qualifying was scheduled for Friday August 4, to fill positions 21st–38th.
+Positions 39th–43rd were to be set aside for provisionals.
+Teams were permitted to stand on their times from Thursday, or erase their time and re-qualify from scratch.

-On Friday August 4, the remnants of Hurricane Erin overtook the midwest, and rain settled in for two days.
+The remnants of Hurricane Erin overtook the midwest, and rain settled in for two days.
 Friday morning practice was lost, and second round qualifying was also rained out.
 As a result, all cars reverted to their time trials speed from the first round, and the field was filled accordingly.
-Without a chance in second round qualifying, A. J. Foyt notably failed to qualify, the first time he failed to qualify in a race he attempted at the Indianapolis Motor Speedway since 1958.
-The field managed a brief "happy hour" practice late Friday evening, and rain began to fall again.
+Without an opportunity in second round qualifying, A. J. Foyt notably failed to qualify, the first time he failed to qualify in a race he attempted at the Indianapolis Motor Speedway since 1958.
+The field managed a brief "happy hour" practice late Friday evening, then rain began to fall again.

+Steve Grissom, Mike Wallace, and Elton Sawyer were assigned provisionals, and the field was set at 41 cars.
+The former champion's provisional was not needed.